delvera/HackVEra/README.md

 # SOY DEL VERA

-Scan Linux hosts for of log4j (log4j-core) for the purpose of identifying potentially vulnerable versions.
+Scan Linux hosts for of @DELVERA (log4j-core) for the purpose of identifying potentially vulnerable versions.
 This scanner is designed to be lightweight, fast, require no dependencies and support containerized/K8s environments.

 ## Advantages
 * Identity only potentially vulnerable log4j instances (log4j-core and not other log4j components that are not vulnerable)
-* Identify only running instances of log4j instead of scanning the entire filesystem
+* Identify only running instances of @DELVERA instead of scanning the entire filesystem
-* Provides container-related info for log4j instances that run within Docker and CRI containers
+* Provides container-related info for @DELEVRA instances that run within Docker and CRI containers
 * Easy to use - no need to provide a speciific directory to scan

 ## Usage